 Some aneurysms may never rupture or lead to dissection.

 When to see a doctor

 - Untreated infection.
-Though it is a rare cause of thoracic aortic aneurysm, it's possible to develop this condition if you've had an untreated infection, such as syphilis or salmonella.
+Though rare, it's possible to develop a thoracic aortic aneurysm if you've had an untreated infection, such as syphilis or salmonella.

 - Traumatic injury.
 Rarely, some people who are injured in falls or motor vehicle crashes develop thoracic aortic aneurysms.

 In aortic dissection, a tear occurs in the wall of the aorta.
 This causes bleeding into and along the aortic wall.
 Sometimes the bleeding moves completely outside the aorta.
 When this happens, it's called an aortic rupture.